 When you choose to travel to Jaipur India is one of the biggest decisions you’ll make.

 As with everywhere in India, Jaipur gets incredibly hot in summer.
-If you’re not great with the heat than that can probably reach levels of unbearable pretty quick.
+If you’re not great with the heat then that can probably reach levels of unbearable pretty quickly.
 I did a bit of research before I booked my trip to India and the overwhelming advice seems to be travelling to India between November and March.

 Why then?
 Well, it’s out of the monsoon season and it’s also not in the peak temperatures of summer.
-Temperatures do reach nearly 40°C in April and May which I could not handle.
+Temperatures reach nearly 40°C in April and May which, coming from rainy Scotland, I would struggle with.

 Is Jaipur India safe?

 Overall Jaipur is pretty safe.
-The usual kinds of issues are prevalent here in Jaipur: pickpocketing and scams with meters in taxis where you end up getting charged more for your fare than you should do.
+The usual kinds of issues are prevalent here in Jaipur: pickpocketing and scams with meters in taxis where you end up getting charged more for your fare than you should.

 However, I never encountered anything dodgy or felt in any way unsafe during my trip to Jaipur.
 As with anywhere in India, the most risks are attached to solo female travellers.
 Assaults are something that happens.
 However, you can mitigate those risks…